Skip to content

 How to prevent fabric from fraying?

-Non-stretch, woven fabrics are easy to cut and sew without a serger.
+Non-stretch woven fabrics are easy to cut and sew without an overlock machine.
 However, these fabrics, especially thin ones, fray easily.
-You can cut with straight-edged scissors and sometimes even tear your fabric.
-Cutting with straight-edged scissors will give you a clean result at first glance, but it won't necessarily be straight.
+You can cut with straight-bladed scissors, and sometimes even tear your fabric.
+Cutting with straight-bladed scissors will give you a clean cut at first glance, but it won't necessarily be along the grain.
 The fabric won't be stable and will fray.

-Whether your fabric is stretchy or not, cutting it with pinking shears will stabilize it more permanently than with straight-edged scissors.
-However, you will still need to overcast before sewing.
-Some fabrics can be cut with a simple pinking shear.
-However, they will fray with washing and wear.
+Whether your fabric is stretchy or not, cutting it with pinking shears will stabilize it more permanently than with straight-bladed scissors.
+However, you will still need to overlock the edges before sewing.
+Some fabrics can be cut with pinking shears.
+However, they will fray with repeated washing and wear.

 Découpe d'un tissu au ciseau cranteur BOHIIN